 Government bonds

-How and Where to Buy Government Bonds in UK
+How to Buy Government Bonds in UK

 There are different ways to buy government bonds, but while UK citizens can directly purchase UK government bonds, buying US government bonds in the UK requires using brokerage services or secondary markets, as direct purchase is not an option for non-US residents.